Diocese of Sapporo: Persecution

 The persecution period for Christians involved capturing, torturing, and when they remained persistent about being Christians, were killed.
 Many Christians decided to hide their faith by disguising as members of Buddhism or Shintoism which were accepted religions in Japan, while practicing Christianity undercover.
-These Christians were known as hidden Christians, or kakure.
+They were known as hidden Christians, or kakure.
 The kakure developed a system to maintain their liturgical calendar, preach to people outside the faith and conduct liturgies such as baptism and funerals.
 However, this had to be done without priests or any clergy in general for multiple generations.
-In fact, some Christians did not even join the Roman Catholic Church when the faith was finally permitted due to the traditions which had been passed on and developed.
+In fact, some Christians did not even join the Catholic Church when the faith was finally permitted due to the traditions which had been passed on and developed.
 This did not stop the Jesuit Mission in Japan, where eventually there was a group of Jesuits sent from the Vatican with the aim of further evangelising to the people.

 The plight of Christians eventually caught media attention in many major western countries.
-The Japanese government remained firm on the fact that the treatment of Christians and Catholics should be dealt with internally without the interference of the western countries.
+The Japanese government remained firm on the fact that the treatment of Christians should be dealt with internally without the interference of the western countries.
 However, the media coverage portrayed japan as an uncivilised country due to the treatment of Christians and led to slow reformation.
-The persecution of Christians in Japan had completely come to a halt when a ‘freedom of religion’ clause was established in the year 1889.
+The persecution of Christians in Japan had completely come to a halt when a "freedom of religion" clause was established in 1889.

-Roman Catholicism and WW2
+Christianity and the Second World War

 Japanese religion, in general, had entered a new phase after the commencement of WW2.
 US-allied forces had dismantled the state Shinto which led to the separation of state and religion through a new constitution in 1947.
 This involved freedom of religion which gave rise to new religious movements.
 However, this also included a rise in Christian converts during this period.

 The war was detrimental to the Archdiocese of Tokyo which contained the Vicariate of Sapporo.
 Throughout the war, fourteen out of twenty-one churches were destroyed within the Archdiocese of Tokyo.
-However, with the help of missionaries who had to leave China after the war, there was a significant expansion in the archdiocese, with 66 churches in total by the year 1963.
+However, with the help of missionaries who had to leave China after the war, there was a significant expansion in the archdiocese, with 66 churches in total by 1963.

 Formation of Diocese of Sapporo

-Catholicism in Japan started exceedingly progressing throughout the 20th century with its ministries; establishing Dioceses, consecrating Bishops, forming Catholic schools and involving women in the ministries as Sisters.
+Christianity in Japan started exceedingly progressing throughout the 20th century with its ministries: establishing dioceses, consecrating bishops, forming Catholic schools and involving women in the ministries as sisters.

-The formation of the Diocese of Sapporo initially took place in 1915 as a Prefecture which was separated from the Hakodate diocese in Hokkaido.
-Then, on the 30th of March 1929 Msgr.
-Kinold was ordained a Bishop Vicar as the Prefecture and was later lifted to the Vicariate of Sapporo, which is a territory for which a vicar is responsible.
+The formation of the Diocese of Sapporo initially took place in 1915 as a prefecture which was separated from the Hakodate diocese in Hokkaido.
+On 30 March 1929, Msgr.
+Kinold was ordained a Bishop Vicar as the prefecture and was later lifted to the Vicariate of Sapporo, which is a territory for which a vicar is responsible.